getalp/mass-dataset/README.md

 For the covered languages, we make available the output from the Maus forced aligner in LANGUAGE/maus\_textgrid/.
 For new languages, please check the Website.

 ### 3) Obtaining speech alignment on a verse level
 For each language, the audios were sliced in verses considering the output of 1.3. and the generated texgrids (2.).
-More details available [here](https://github.com/getalp/multilingual-speech2speech-dataset/blob/master/scripts/alignment/).
+More details available [here](https://github.com/getalp/mass-dataset/blob/master/scripts/alignment/).

 ### 4) ID equivalence across languages
 For translating the IDs in English, we provide the simple python script below.

 ~~~~
 python3 scripts/fetch_data.py <language folder> <output folder> <language code>
 ~~~~

+### 5) Generate a CSV file listing the verses available for each language

+Use [this](https://github.com/getalp/mass-dataset/blob/master/scripts/check-verses.py) script to tenerate a CSV files listing the verses available for each language.
+As not all the verses of a given language exist in another language, this CSV file can be use to get a list of verses common to all languages.

 ## Paper Experiments